Helen Gregory

-Helen Gregory (1946 - 2025) was a historian, author and public servant in Brisbane, Queensland, Australia.
+Helen Gregory OAM (21 March 1946 – 15 October 2025) was a historian, author and public servant in Brisbane, Queensland, Australia.

 She was born in Brisbane in 1946.

 She gained a BA (Hons) from the University of Queensland and was a former adjunct professor of that institution.

 In 1969, Gregory was the first Queensland woman to be offered a Rotary Overseas Postgraduate Scholarship, but was unable to take up the award.

 Gregory taught in the Department of History at the University of Queensland and was an adjunct professor of the university.
 She also taught and in the School of Built Environment at the Queensland University of Technology.

 In the mid 1970s she was a consultant historian to the private and government sectors, and is believed to have been the first graduate historian in Queensland to use her training in this way, demonstrating that privately commissioned histories could be undertaken without sacrificing academic standards or ethical integrity.
 She was the founder of the Brisbane History Group and the Professional Historians' Association (Queensland), the professional association which promotes the interests of consulting historians in Queensland, and maintains standards of practice.